MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 # About PowerShell Config

 ## SHORT DESCRIPTION
 Cross-platform configuration files for PowerShell Core.

 ## LONG DESCRIPTION

-A `powershell.config.json` is a JSON-format file allowing configuration of installation-wide settings in PowerShell Core.
-It is read in and used when PowerShell starts up, but is also modified at runtime by PowerShell.
-These settings were previously configured in the Windows Registry in Windows PowerShell.
+The `powershell.config.json` file contains configuration settings for PowerShell Core.
+PowerShell loads this configuration at startup.
+The settings can also be modified at runtime.
+Previously, these settings were stored in the Windows Registry for Windows PowerShell.

 > [!WARNING]
-> A `powershell.config.json` file that contains invalid JSON
+> If the `powershell.config.json` file contains invalid JSON,
-> or unsupported keys or values will result in not being able
-> to start an interactive PowerShell session.
+> unsupported keys, or values, PowerShell cannot start an interactive session.
-> If this occurs, you will need to fix the configuration file
+> If this occurs, you must fix the configuration file.
-> from another application to run PowerShell.

 ### System-wide configuration

-A `powershell.config.json` file in the `$PSHOME` directory will apply to all PowerShell Core sessions running for that PowerShell Core installation.
+A `powershell.config.json` file in the `$PSHOME` directory defines the configuration for all PowerShell Core sessions running from that PowerShell Core installation.

 > [!NOTE]
 > The system `powershell.config.json` location is defined as